cathiele/rpngo/USER_GUIDE.md

 ## RPN Introduction

-This "users guide" will take the format of being mostly working examples.
-Let's start with the basics.

 RPN is an old and proven way to do calculations that is popular in engineering fields.
 Much has been written on the subject.
 You can [read more here]( https://en.wikipedia.org/wiki/Reverse_Polish_notation)